sector-f/toylang/README.md

 ## About

 toylang is an interpreted programming language created for the purpose of learning about grammar parsing, abstract syntax trees, and other things related to the implementation of programming languages.
-It does not aim to be actually useful.

 ## Examples